IliasMariosG/project-euler/019_counting_sundays/README.md

   CHECK if year is leap OR common
   FOR each month in the relevant list
-    INCREMENT the days_passed by the appropriate number from the list IF days_passed is divisible by 7
-    THEN increment sunday_first_count
+    INCREMENT the days_passed by the appropriate number from the list IF days_passed is divisible by 7 AND year is greater than 1900 THEN increment sunday_first_count
     ELSE continue to the next month
 ```